-Microwave Tripping Your Circuit Breaker?
-6 Tips To Stop It
+Microwave Keeps Tripping Your Circuit Breaker?
+6 Fixes

 The good news is that it is relatively easy to determine what is causing your microwave to trip your circuit breaker.
 If you’re ready to learn what these are and how to stop it, read on!